Divine Discontent: An antidote to un-worthiness? by Heidi Michelle

 I think there is a balance to be had between accepting ourselves and desiring to better ourselves.

-Any lingering niggle to change something that irks us can be a gentle nudge into a better, more fulfilling solution, situation, relationship, job and life.
+Any lingering niggle to change something can be a gentle nudge into a better, more fulfilling solution, situation, relationship, job and life.

-My wise step-mother, JoAnn, used to call this “Divine Discontent,” that nagging feeling that “something more is possible.”
+My wise step-mother, JoAnn, used to call this “Divine Discontent."
+It is that nagging feeling that “something more is possible.”
 It is Divine Discontent that drives us forward to push past our perceived limits and bring innovative ideas forth into reality.

 It is sad to not feel “good enough” in the world.
 But wouldn’t it be sad also to not use our very useful tool of imagination to imagine a more satisfying world for ourselves and set about creating that?